Post five of fourteen, in section About Awakening

 For example, you could be going through something very heart-opening and emotionally intense in wider life, navigating a big awakening that you are very much in the body phase of and needing to work mainly on the mind section while in a specific practice session.

-All my practices are built on a sense of compassionate presence, with the purpose of building a healthy, empowered expression of your being in the world that is connected to the mystery of life while also being grounded in shared reality.
-This is reflected in my approach of putting the body first and keeping things simple.
+This model puts the body first and is built on a sense of compassionate presence that is connected to the mystery of life while also being grounded in shared reality.
+This is reflected in keeping things open and simple.

 Outcomes